Blog Post Thumbnail

 A spotty internet connection can bring a hybrid meeting to a grinding halt.
 It’s the single most critical technical element, so make sure your office Wi-Fi is fast and reliable.
 If possible, use a wired ethernet connection for the primary computer running the meeting for maximum stability.
 It’s also smart to have a backup plan.
 A mobile hotspot can be a lifesaver if the main internet goes down unexpectedly.
 Testing your internet speed in the room beforehand can help you anticipate any potential issues and find a solution before the meeting begins.

-Plan for a Flawless Meeting
+How to Plan a Flawless Hybrid Meeting

 A great hybrid meeting doesn’t just happen by chance; it’s the result of thoughtful planning.
 When you take the time to prepare, you create an environment where everyone, whether they’re in the office or joining from home, can contribute effectively.
 It’s all about being intentional from the start to ensure the conversation is smooth, inclusive, and productive for the entire team.
 By setting the stage correctly, you prevent common frustrations and make sure the meeting achieves its goals without a hitch.